konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateWeb.md

 * Valid migration plan.

 **Procedure**
-1. Click Migration plans.
+1. Click **Migration plans**.

 The Migration plans list displays the source and target providers, the number of virtual machines (VMs) being migrated, and the status of the plan.

 2. Click **Start** beside a migration plan to start the migration.

->Warm migration only: When the precopy stage starts.
+> Warm migration only: When the precopy stage starts.
-1. Click Cutover to complete the migration.
+> 1. Click **Cutover** to complete the migration.
-2. Expand a migration plan to view the migration details.
+> 2. Expand a migration plan to view the migration details.

 The migration details screen displays the migration start and end time, the amount of data copied, and a progress pipeline for each VM being migrated.